harsh-vishnoi/AtlanTask/README.md

 Select file and update key value pair.
 Run the Route and thid will upload file in uploads folder under Routes Directory.

 POST   &nbsp; localhost:3000/upload/terminate
+Running this route in between of the file upload will call abort function which will abort the file upload.

 **DockerFile**
 It contains all the the required things to build an image including nodejs module and few RUN commands.